 At this stage of the process all parents will have been informed that their child has been highlighted as potentially needing support, however, any student whose scores put them in the 'high' and 'very high' category will have parents informed immediately and the guidance given that they may need to seek professional help from their GP.
 The results of the SDQ will be recorded on CPOMs to ensure all relevant parties can access the information when needed.

 Once the score has been generated the relevant support pathways will be put in place, these can include (but are not exclusive) to:

 - Counselling

 - Peer mentoring

-- Mental health mentoring

-- Sign posting

-- External referrals

-- Enrichment opportunities
+- - - Enrichment opportunities